 Access to trusted data is a critical blocker to Net Zero incentives and demonstrable impact.
 Better access to commercial and open data creates the potential for target-based investments, procurement, products and services, as well as addressing transparency and disclosure.
 Open standards deliver cohesion & interoperability that can unlock metric-based innovation and reduce the burden of reporting as standards proliferate.

 For the UK to hit its national targets we must both re-risk investment and make impact accountable.
-This will require opening up of access to commercial data using low-friction, secure, trusted networks.
+This will require opening up access to commercial data using low-friction, secure, trusted networks.
 In addition, data that is in the national interest must be published for access by anyone using open licenses.

 Open standards can help create open marketplaces for commercial and open data: rapidly expanding proven sector trust frameworks to support the finance sector to find, access and use data; to create incentives, improve decision making and radically increase transparency.